voloko/uki/docs/core/view/base.markdown

 ## Events

 You can add event listeners directly to views.
-The same way you do it with the dom nodes.
-All views support native dom events, some add their own.
-By default events will be bound to root dom nodes, however views may redefine this behavior in a meaningful way.
+The same way you do it with the DOM nodes.
+All views support native DOM events, some add their own.
+By default events will be bound to root DOM nodes, however views may redefine this behavior in a meaningful way.
 Ex: input can add 'keyup' event to the <input type="text"> node and not to wrapper.

 ### view.Base.prototype.domForEvent(type)

-Returns a dom node to which to event should be added.
+Returns a DOM node to which to event should be added.
 By default returns `this.dom()`.

 ### view.Base.prototype.addListener(types, listener)
 ### view.Base.prototype.on(types, listener)